Low-Sugar and Gluten-Free Cranberry Apple Crisp

 Combine the apple pieces, cranberries, Stevia granulated sweetener, Swerve sweetener, and cinnamon.

-(Makes at least 6 generous servings; recipe created by Kalyn with inspiration from Low-Sugar Flourless Apple Crisp made with Olive Oil.)
+(Makes at least 6 generous servings; recipe created by Kalyn with inspiration from Low-Sugar Flourless Apple Crisp.)

 I made this with a combination of Stevia-in-the-Raw Granulated Sweetener and Swerve Sweetener for best flavor.
 If you don’t want to buy two sweeteners, you can make it with just one or the other of those sweeteners, or use another sweetener of your choice, but I think using a combination of sweeteners gives best flavor when you’re using a low-calorie sweetener.